Summary

 ...Unfortunately, as we've got into October, we didn't see that that received device rate close all the way back down to historic levels and there continues to be a bit of a gap there.
 So that was what we did not have visibility to at the time of Investor Day and have realized beyond that, that it's a bit of the changing behaviors in the physician offices where – in clinic, they're sending the patients home with the device, that was not something that we had fully expected or anticipated at that point."

-Given the uncertainty surrounding its received device rates, it's hard to envision an period of high-paced for growth in the next 12 months.
+Given the uncertainty surrounding its received device rates, it's hard to envision a period of high-paced for growth in the next 12 months.
 The available data suggests IRTC will continue printing quarterly operating losses into the coming 2 years, in my estimation.

 I've narrowed our growth outlook for the company into FY24.
 Estimates are ~27% revenue growth in FY22, pulling back to 21.5% growth in FY23 and ~18.5% the year after.
 We also project FY22 core EBITDA of negative ~$11mm [mid-range of management's guidance], leading to a pre-tax margin of negative -$114mm.
 Consequently we project IRTC to recognise sequential net-losses per share into the coming 24-month period [Exhibit 2].